 - Arcanine with Fire Fang and Flamethrower

-- Mewtwo with Confusion and Flamethrower
+- Haxorus with Counter and Earthquake

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events, it's possible to change their moves with TMs.
 If you happen to have Shadow versions of the following Pokémon with the right moveset, they will work very well in this Raid: